Why Is Social Media Important to Your Massage Practice?

 2. Doing Too Much, Too Soon

 Don’t feel obligated to join every social media platform out there—there may be some that just don’t make sense for your business.
-Pick one or two that you are familiar with, or that you know your competitors are using, and focus on them.
+Pick one or two that you are familiar with, or that you know your competitors and clients are using, and focus on them.
 Quality is more important than quantity, and spreading yourself too thin could end up causing all of your accounts to suffer.

 3. Not Engaging with Your Audience